mesherin/maven-jar-sample/README.md

 # maven-jar-sample
-Project to create an executable jar file with maven
+Project to create an executable jar file with maven for jenkin pipleline

 # Reference
 https://www.yhayashi30.org/java/maven-create-jar-file/